BottleRocketStudios/iOS-DebugKit/Documentation/Guides/Conforming to Recordable.md

 ### Hybrid

-In addition to the individual methods described above, it is also possible to combine them - both define a new view for a `Recordable` type, but utilize an existing `Recordable.LogView` inside it as the function `view(for entry: Log<Record>.Entry)` is a `@ViewBuilder`.
+In addition to the individual methods described above, it is also possible to combine them.
+The `view(for entry: Log<Record>.Entry)` is a `@ViewBuilder`, allowing you to both define a new view for a `Recordable` type and utilize an existing `Recordable.LogView`.
 For example:

 ```swift
 public struct GeofenceEntry: Recordable {